Sameh09/SeoEra_Test/README.md

 </pre>
 > ⚠️ **Note:** On some systems, the `php artisan install:project` command may fail the first time due to database cache dependencies.
 If that happens, simply run the command again after the database is created.

-Sometimes the command may appear to hang or get stuck the first time it's run.
-If that happens, simply stop it and run the command again:
 ⚠️ During the development process, I executed the migrate:fresh command as part of the php artisan install:project setup automation.
 Unfortunately, this action reset the database and resulted in the removal of previously logged data, including entries recorded by Laravel Telescope.
 I sincerely apologize for this oversight, as it may have affected the completeness of historical logs and database data intended for review.